Amory Ngan

 Nancy Moloney

-Nancy is a sustainability and management consultant with 18 years of international leadership and operational experience.
-Her most recent role was as CEO and Executive Director at the Jane Goodall Institute Australia.
+Nancy is a sustainability and management consultant with more than 20 years of international experience.
+She currently sits on the BC Environmental Appeal Board, Forest Appeals Commission and Energy Resource Appeal Tribunal and was previously the CEO and Executive Director at the Jane Goodall Institute Australia.
 She has also served as Non-Executive Director on several boards including Greenpeace Australia Pacific and worked as a management consultant at two of the “Big Four” professional services firms: Deloitte and EY.

 Nancy is a graduate of the Natural Resources Conservation program in UBC’s Faculty of Forestry and also holds an MBA and MSc (Ecology).
 She is a Graduate of the Australian Institute of Company Directors and trained as a Climate Reality Leader under Al Gore.